hirishu10/hirishu10/README.md

 # Hey Dev's 👋

 A Software Developer with experience in Application Development, Data Security, Backend Services, Full Stack Development, and Continuous Improvement.
-Seeking and identifying opportunities to enhance the existing project experience with new functionality and updates.
+I am seeking and identifying opportunities to enhance the existing project experience with new functionality and updates.

 I focus on developing scalable and well-documented code.
-I help others and enjoy collaborating with them and also do projects independently.
-I am always looking for a good opportunity to learn more and improve my skills as well as gain prior work experience.
+I help others, enjoy collaborating with them, and do projects independently.
+I always look for opportunities to learn more, improve my skills, and gain prior work experience.

 ### Connect and Follow with me 🙂